Last Updated on 29 November 2025 by Cycloscope

 There are several safari options in Hluhluwe-iMfolozi, from half-day tours to full-day safaris, or all-in-one-day tours that include a hippo river cruise in St. Lucia together with a half-day safari in iMfolozi.
 If you really are into wildlife spotting and want to get the best out of a Hluhluwe safari, there are also 3-day tours that include on-site accommodation.

-We feel like recommending the full-day tour, which is the one we took.
-It included a good breakfast and lunch and we had the time to enjoy the park and see a lot of animals.
-If you’re bringing young kids on a safari though, maybe Hals Day would be enough.
-More about our experience and the tour structure later in this article.
+We feel like recommending the full-day tour, which we took.
+It included a good breakfast and lunch, and we had time to enjoy the park and see many animals.
+If you’re bringing young kids on a safari, though, maybe Hals Day would be enough—more about our experience and the tour structure later in this article.

 Self-Drive Safari in Hluhluwe – Umfolozi National Park

-If you own or have rented a car and are self-driving in Africa, it is possible to do self-drive safaris in Hluhluwe-iMfolozi.
-There’s one main paved road inside the park while the rest is dirt but well-maintained.
+If you own or have rented a car and are self-driving in Africa, you can do self-drive safaris in Hluhluwe-iMfolozi.
+There’s one main paved road inside the park, while the rest is dirt but well-maintained.

-Self-driving in game reserves though requires a lot of attention.
-You’ll have to be careful not to get too close to massive and dangerous animals such as elephants or buffaloes, keep your eyes on the road and drive slowly… as our guide said: “the only real danger here is self-driving tourists”.Â
+Self-driving in game reserves, though, requires a lot of attention.
+You’ll have to be careful not to get too close to massive and dangerous animals such as elephants or buffalo, keep your eyes on the road and drive slowly… as our guide said: “the only real danger here is self-driving tourists”.Â

 Moreover, it is easier to spot animals when you are not driving, and going with more people will give you the advantage of multiple pairs of eyes.
 Furthermore, you will be given a lot of information on what you are observing.